yobasystems/alpine-xen-orchestra/README.md

 ## Features

   * Minimal size only 17.1 MB and only 11 layers
-  * Memory usage is minimal on a simple install
+  * Memory usage is minimal on a simple install rather than debian
   * Xen Orchestra version 5.2
-  * Memory usage is very small on a simple install.

 ## Creating an instance